 Russian, elderly, gay citizen of the world.
 At home in Tel-Aviv and Chisinau.

-Age: 72... but feels 65 Enjoys: travelling and being with interesting people.
+Age: 72... but feels 65

+Enjoys: travelling and being with

+interesting people.

-1 What has changed about how peoour points, but we also have to show ourple and groups from across LGBTI+ selves as a force for action. movements come together?
-3 How do we direct resources to Meetings bring together representatives better reflect the collective but diverse from different countries and organisations.
-But in order to spend less money, needs of movement work compared to we gather in countries where it's cheapthe 20s and 30s? er.
-We gather everyone: lesbians, gays, Before, when the movement was more transgender people and decide together fragmented, people entered into conhow to create organisations, how to confrontations, fighting for grants instead of duct trainings, etc. We have understandjoining forces.
-Now we come together to ings and misunderstandings, but we work talk about how money is distributed.
-Not only from among the leadership, but also together.
-We discuss practices: who does colleagues in organisations.
-Of course, what, what can be passed on to others.
+I What has changed about how people and groups from across LGBTI+ movements come together?

+Meetings bring together representatives from different countries and organisations.
+But in order to spend less money, we gather in countries where it's cheaper.
+We gather everyone: lesbians, gays, transgender people and decide together how to create organisations, how to conduct trainings, etc. We have understandings and misunderstandings, but we work talk about how money is distributed.
+Not together.
+We discuss practices: who does what, what can be passed on to others.
 We share our work practices.
-These are questions arise.
-For example, why the truly democratic spaces where we work salary of a leader in one organisation is out tactics and discuss what's happening bigger than another.
-But we think about in our own organizations. standards of living, prices, etc. We discuss the effectiveness of the funds so not L How have we got better at getting a single dollar, nor kopeck is lost.
-There's a feeling of collectiveness in discussions the message out and getting our points about finances and the distribution of We got better at understanding that we finances.
+These are truly democratic spaces where we work out tactics and discuss what's happening in our own organizations.

-heard?
+L How have we got better at getting the message out and getting our points heard?